miguelgrinberg/microdot/docs/intro.rst

 Setting Cookies
 ^^^^^^^^^^^^^^^

-Many web application rely on cookies to maintain client state between requests.
+Many web applications rely on cookies to maintain client state between requests.
 Cookies can be set with the ``Set-Cookie`` header in the response, but since this is such a common practice, Microdot provides the :func:`set_cookie() <microdot.Response.set_cookie>` method in the response object to add a properly formatted cookie header to the response.